thorntail-examples/istio-tracing/README.md

 ```

 This is the project to which the `anyuid` and `privileged` permissions were added during Istio preparation.

+> At this point, it is possible to run automated tests: `mvn clean verify -Popenshift,openshift-it`.
+> This command will build and deploy both services, create the Istio gateway, run a test, and finally clean up.

 ### Build and deploy the application